7/30/2024

 Brad Barber

 Yeah, I don't have a percent, but I can tell you year over year it's up substantially.
 It's up substantially, and I think that in a year from now I'll be able to make the same comments about this year.
-These projects are certainly, they're not just emerging.
+These projects are certainly not just emerging.
 They've been emerging.
 They're advancing, and more new projects are being announced and breaking ground almost on a daily basis.
 So it's a substantial improvement in the last 12 months, and my anticipation is that in 12 months from now I'll be able to say the same thing again about 2025 as compared to 2024.

 speaker